For each one of us, there are three types of place in the world:

 3. Which takes us to the third kind of place: the magic place.
 Paul Bowles summed it up in his aptly titled memoir Without Stopping:

 Like any Romantic, I had always been vaguely certain that sometime during my life I should come into a magic place which in disclosing its secrets would give me wisdom and ecstasy – perhaps even death.

 He did come into that place, and so do his characters.
 For him and them, it was North Africa.
-Where was my magic place, I wondered, aged eight, as I stayed up late reading Scarlet Sails by From where I stood on the chipped balcony of Block Number 328, the world was a distant rumour, radio static, something that happened in books.
-Alexander Green.
+Where was my magic place, I wondered, aged eight, as I stayed up late reading Scarlet Sails by Alexander Green.
 It is the story of a girl waiting for a mythical ship with scarlet sails to appear and take her away.
 Green’s stories were set in places with names like Zurbagan and Caperna, and his characters were called Longren and Azole, which is why you wouldn’t guess that he never made it out of Soviet Russia, except in his imagination.
 I stood on our concrete balcony and surveyed the thousands of lit-up squares on the thousands of identical high-rises on the outskirts of Sofia.
 Not a scarlet sail in sight.

 Tinkling with trams and punctuated by Orthodox churches, Sofia lived in the shadow of chestnut trees and late totalitarianism.
 It held on to its belle epoqué remains under the onslaught of brutalist architecture and big-fisted proletarian monuments that soon became chipped, like our Block Number 328 where my sister, my mathematician parents and I lived as cheerfully as we could.
 We had an orange Skoda, and my father spent every weekend lying under it, in between writing research papers, while my mother made birthday cakes without flour; milk or sugar – such things were reserved for the Bright Future.